bjoernbessert/haproxy-cert-otf/README.md

 - Internal Domains (HTTPS-only)

-    - No wildcard certs possible, because of domain structure with multiple (sub)levels
+    - No wildcard certs possible, because of domain structure with multiple different (sub)levels

 - Internal Root-CA which creates certs and is imported in clients (browsers etc.)